 A structured approach to develop fairness, inclusion and respect in construction companies has been provided by the CITB’s Be Fair Framework.
 It is aimed at creating workplaces where employees feel valued and supported.
 This is done through free resources that look at the Equality Act 2010 and how to implement this effectively in the workplace.

-Many construction employers have now adopted a “no bystander” policy to encourage and reward people for actively standing up against those who use offensive language or behave offensively – whether innocently or intentionally.
+Many employers adopt a “no bystander” policy to encourage people to discourage those who use offensive language – whether innocently or intentionally.

-LGBT staff are encouraged to be role models and given the time to inspire others, preventing feelings of isolation for employees.
+As they are within the community itself, LGBT staff are encouraged to be role models and to be given the time to inspire others, preventing feelings of isolation for employees.

 Others are encouraging LGBT staff and straight allies to form networks so that they can discuss issues and share experiences in an accepting environment.

 And there’s also an industry-wide network of LGBT colleagues open to all LGBT professionals working in the construction and infrastructure sectors.